mdbootstrap/bootstrap-hover-dropdown/README.md

 $('.dropdown-toggle').dropdownHover(options);
 ```

+This also works with submenus without any other configuring since Twitter Bootstrap already supports this feature.
+Just use the markup like you were using before.
+Only the top level anchor tag needs any special markup for my plugin to work (see demo for proper markup).

 ### options

 * **delay**: *(optional)* The delay in miliseconds.
 This is the time to wait before closing a dropdown when the mouse is no longer over the dropdown or the button/nav item that activated it.
 Defaults to `500`.